 In the sixteenth century, countless spectactors gathered to attend Shakespeare’s theatrical performances.
 Where exactly did they go?
 To the Globe Theatre of course!
-Well, that’s the theatre that went down in history as Shakespeare’s, but that’s actually not where all the playwright’s representations were given.
+Well, that’s the theatre that went down in history as Shakespeare’s theatre, but that’s actually not where all the playwright’s representations were given.

-The history of the globe began in 1598, when the Theatre, where Shakespeare staged his plays up to then, shut down.
+The history of the Globe Theatre began in 1598, when the Theatre (yes… that theatre was simply called ‘the Theatre’), where Shakespeare staged his plays up to then, shut down.
 When the lease for the land on which the Theatre was built expired, the landlord claimed that the Theatre had become his property.
 Shakespeare’s company therefore secretly dismantled the Theatre while the landlord away, was celebrating Christmas, and rebuilt it on the South Bank of the Thames in Southwark: the Globe was born.

-Shakespeare performed on its stage some of his most emblematic plays, including Julius Caesar, Othello and Hamlet.
+Shakespeare performed on the Globe’s stage some of his most emblematic plays, including Julius Caesar, Othello and Hamlet.

 But, at the time, theatre was a risky business.
 On June 29, 1613, the Globe entirely burnt due to the misfiring of a theatrical cannon.
 It was rebuilt on the following year, but the Puritans ordered that it be shut down in 1642.
-Two years later, it was dismantled to make room for housing.
+Two years later, it was destroyed to make way for housing.